7 Ways to Check-in on Aging Loved Ones This Holiday Season

 If you notice changes, here are a couple of things you can do:

-• Make a note of the changes.
-Even if they are slight changes that may warrant some action.
+• Make a note of any changes you notice.
+Even if there are slight changes, they may warrant some action.

-• Check-in more often.
-Keep track to see if the condition has changed the next time you visit.
+• Check in more often, and keep track of things so it’s easier to notice if the condition has changed since the last time you checked.

-• Make an appointment with their doctor and go with them.
+• Make an appointment with their doctor and go to the appointment with them.

 • Call an Edwards Group Elder Care Advisor at (217)726-9200.

 An Elder Care Plan will help you avoid a future crisis!
-If you think you could use the help and support of an Elder Care Advisor, give us a call at 217-726-9200.
+If you think you could use the help and support of an Elder Care Advisor, give us a call at 217-726-9200 or read about what to expect at an Elder Care Consultation.
 We’ll be happy to talk with you!